mkostrun/vibrometer/art/README.md

 The cycle lasts some 16 minutes of which the first 10 min is the wash cycle followed by 6 min long spin cycle.

+There were two recorded sessions with the parameters "4c" (see firmware section):

+- sampling interval 4 sec (frequency bin 0.25 Hz)

+- modulational amplitude scaling 0.01

+Between the sessions the washing machine damper was changed:

 1. Third leg with damper designated 'D1', which performance was deemed poor.

 2. Third leg with damper designated 'D2', which performance was deemed satisfactory.